wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed a bug in the form builder that could lead to regular select dropdowns beeing displayed as multiselect dropdowns

 = 1.1.1 =
 * Bug that caused a problem loading conditional logic of PlanSo Forms Pro fixed